y-lohse/bjj/_posts/2013-11-25-fist-tournament-this-season.md

 Then I stood up and saw that I actually won on time.
 Also, as I later saw in the video:
 1. I got my dump after 4 minutes, not 23 hours
 2. the triangle wasn’t even nearly locked in
-3. i resisted the armbar for exactly 1 second before the match ended
+3. I resisted the armbar for exactly 1 second before the match ended

 Funny how my memory tricks me.